Lifford: Air

 City of Derry Airport is the nearest airport to Lifford, located about 20 miles away.

 Railway

 Lifford Halt railway station opened on 1 January 1909 and finally closed on 1 January 1960.
 Lifford was a stop on the Strabane to Letterkenny narrow gauge rail line.
 It was run by the CDR, as it was known at the time or County Donegal Railways Joint Committee.
 This line also stopped at Ballindrait, Raphoe and Convoy en route to Letterkenny.

 The nearest railway station is Waterside Station in Derry.
-This station is operated by Northern Ireland Railways (N.I.R.) and runs from Derry, via Coleraine, to Central Station and Great Victoria Street Station in Belfast.
-The strategically important Belfast-Derry railway line is to be upgraded to facilitate more frequent trains and improvements to the permanent way, such as track and signalling, to enable faster services.
+This station is operated by Northern Ireland Railways (N.I.R.) and runs from Derry, via Coleraine, to Belfast Lanyon Place Station and Belfast Grand Central.

 Sport

 Lifford is home to a number of sporting clubs, including: